Mastering the Unattended Oracle Install: A Guide to Silent Oracle 19c Client Installation

 tail -f /path/to/log_location/client_install.log

-• Once the installer has completed the installation process, it might provide paths to scripts that need to be run as the root user to finalize the installation.
-Make sure to execute these scripts if prompted.
+• Root Scripts: If prompted, the installer will provide paths to scripts that need to be run as the root user to finalize the installation.
+Make a note of these paths.

 Step 7 – Run the Root Scripts: